-- Be Visible – Bright colors can make you stand out from a sea of vehicles in traffic, help you stay visible at night with retro-reflective clothing, and generally allow other motorists to see you.
+Bright colors can make you stand out from a sea of vehicles in traffic, help you stay visible at night with retro-reflective clothing, and generally allow other motorists to see you.
 Bright and bold can keep you seen and safe.

-- Treat it Like a Motorcycle – Whether your scooter is capable of high or low speeds, treat it like a motorcycle.
+Treat your scooter like a motorcycle if it is capable of high or low speeds.
 Apply similar motorcycle safety tips you’ve learned while riding a scooter to keep you safe in traffic.

 Regardless of the technical definition differentiating a scooter from a motorcycle, both are two-wheeled transportation that should be ridden cautiously.
 Riding a scooter exhibits similar risks to riding a motorcycle, but that shouldn’t discourage you.